acli/sfizz/README.md

 We firmly believe in the honesty and goodwill of users as a whole, and we want to promote a healthy relationship to software and to the cost of producing quality software.

-No financial returns is explicitely required from using sfizz in any shape.
+No financial contribution is explicitly required for using sfizz in any shape.
-However, if you feel that sfizz produces value for you or your products, and if you find that your financial situation allows for it, we put together ways to donate to the project.
+However, if you feel that sfizz provides value for you or your products, and if your financial situation allows for it, we have put together ways to donate to the project.

-You are never compelled to do so, the [CONTRIBUTING] file contains different ways to contribute.
+The [CONTRIBUTING] file describes others ways to contribute, but again, you are never compelled to do so.

 In all of sfizz's governance model, we strive to live in the open.
-Finances are no different, and we put in place a process so that the use of donations is as transparent as possible through our [Open Collective].
+Finances are no different, and we have put in place a process so that the use of donations is as transparent as possible through our [Open Collective].
-We invite you to check out the [GOVERNANCE] file to see how the organization is governed and how are donations handled.
+We invite you to check out the [GOVERNANCE] file to see how the organization is governed and how donations are handled.

 ## Dependencies and licenses